jonleopard/dotfiles/nvim/.config/nvim/README.md

 # init.vim

-Since I am using neovim rather than Vim, I place all of my configuration inside init.vim instead of a .vimrc file.
-Vim plugin management is done with vim-plug.
+Since I am using neovim rather than Vim, I place all of my configuration inside init.lua instead of a .vimrc file.
+Vim plugin management is done with packer.

 TODO: Add nvim lsp, lua documentation.
 I'll be slowly migrating more of this over to lua.
 I manage installation of LSP servers rather than using an installer such as [lsp-install](https://github.com/kabouzeid/nvim-lspinstall)